Discovering Urban Functional Zones from Biased and Sparse Points of Interests and Sparse Human Activities: Functional Zone Identification

 \subsection{Functionality Estimation}

-To estimate the functionality of each cluster for functional zone annotation, the uniform POI distribution is supposed to be adequate to carry the functionality of each region unit, as each region unit is a rectangle region.
+{Due to the lack of the labels, after region aggregations,} functionality estimation of each cluster {is then another necessary step before annotating the} functional zones. {Once the estimated functionalities are measured, then the functional zones can be annotated based on these estimations.
+For the functionality estimation,} the {unified} POI distribution {of each cluster} is supposed to be adequate to carry the functionality.
 However, the actual number of POIs is not the same in each region units.
 And the number of region units in each cluster is also different.
 Thus, to emphasize the significant functionality of different POIs in each cluster, the maximum normalized POI distributions is adopted for comparison, which reflects the importance proportion of contributions of different POIs.
 For the $s^{th}$ cluster, the vector of POI distribution is hence formulated as follows:

 where $S$ is a set of region units whose labels of the functional zone are $l_s$, and $|S|$ is the number of elements in the set $S$.
 The normalized distribution then is: